geekers-donald237/geekers-donald237/README.md

 - 👋 Hi, I’m @geekers-donald237
 - 👀 I’m interested by code
-- 🌱 I’m currently learning c programing langauage
+- 🌱 I’m currently learning c programing language
 - 💞️ I’m looking to collaborate on amazing tech projects
 - 📫 How to reach me ...